momtx/meataxe/README.md

 ## Documentation

-The current documentation for version 2.4 is available under http://momtx.github.io/meataxe
+Documentation snapshots are available under http://momtx.github.io/meataxe If doxygen is available, you can build the documentation from the sources with

+    make doc